FAQ

 Why should I use NPS instead of Microsoft Paint?

 NPS Image Editor provides you with the familiar simplicity of Microsoft Paint while offering far more functionality, including support for transparency, filters, custom brush shapes, and more.
 It's optimized for pixel art and simple image edits.
-If you're editing screenshots, for example, you can easily blur out confidential data in a professional manner (instead of scribbling it out or blocking it with a solid color), while retaining the ease of use of keyed selection mode (aka MS Paint's "transparency").

 Why should I use NPS instead of Photoshop, GIMP, Paint.NET, or other image editors?